Mehrpouya/gch_minecraft/download.md

 Make sure you extract the files into the minecraft save folder on your PC.

 ## 3. How to make a save on a portable memory (memory stick)
-In order to copy the model into XBOX, you need to make a sample save from inside the game by the console you are planning to deploy the model to.
+In order to copy the model into Xbox, you need to make a sample save from inside the game by the console you are planning to deploy the model to.
 This can be done in two ways:
 **3.1*. *Goto games and apps, then find minecraft.
 The save files are there.
 You can go down the list 1 by 1 and click on a save file, select copy and then after window pops up, select the flash drive you are trying to save to.